 Ed Koch Queensboro Bridge

+The Ed Koch Queensboro Bridge has two levels: the upper level of the bridge has four lanes of vehicular traffic, and the lower level has five traffic lanes consisting of four inner roadways and a southern outer lane.
+The north outer roadway serves as a pedestrian and bicycle path.
+Various alterations have been made over the years.
 During the 1930's, the lower inner roadway trolleys were removed and the roadway was reconstructed for vehicular traffic.
 In the 1950's the transit tracks were removed, north upper roadway and Queens Approach Ramps A, C, and D were built.
 In the 1950's trolley tracks were removed from the lower outer level and replaced with one lane roadway on each side, designated the north and south outer roadways.

 The Ed Koch Queensboro Bridge was designated as a national landmark on November 23, 1973.

 Follow Ed Koch Queensboro Bridge on Facebook for the most recent construction news and notices, posted by NYC DOT.

 The Ed Koch Queensboro Bridge rehabilitation program continues under Contract No. 10.
 The project focuses on the replacement of the upper deck.
 The anticipated completion is late 2022.

 Ed Koch Queensboro Bridge Upper Deck Replacement Presentation (pdf)